BenYahMin/Spotify-web-music-interface/README.md

 # Spotify-web-music-interface
-trying to it the spotify way
+## Trying to it the spotify way
+## Note you have to add songs in the same folder with the html css and javascript files